jeff-hylee/jeff-hylee.github.io/_posts/2021-05-20-cliff-walking-impl-sarsa-vs-qlearning.md

 This is a continuation of the previous entry about the difference between SARSA and Q-Learning ([here](/ml/rl/sarsa-vs-qlearning.html)).
 It's a simple python implementation of these 2 algorithms for the cliff walking example.

 ### The environment
 For the environment, we use [gym](https://gym.openai.com/) from OpenAI.
-Basically, it allows us to instantiate an object that abstract the environment.
+Basically, it allows us to instantiate an object that abstracts the environment.

 ```python
 env = gym.make('CliffWalking-v0')